josefbacik/fsperf/README.md

   * jinja2
   * matplotlib

+For fragmentation analysis (-F), rust is required.
+Run `cargo build -r` in `src/frag/` and it will pull the necessary dependencies.
+In addition, btrd is required to be installed on PATH to collect btrfs bg/extent data.

 # Configuration

 In order to configure the suite you need to create a `local.cfg` file in the